COS301-SE-2023/WordWizard/README.md

 ## Megan Hugo

+As a BSc Computer Science student at the University of Pretoria, I have encountered diverse challenges throughout my academic journey, refining my analytical and critical thinking skills, as well as my ability to effectively communicate and collaborate within a team.

+Through my coursework, I have established a solid foundation in various programming languages, including C++, Java, and JavaScript, leveraging these skills to effectively design and develop software solutions.

+I'm passionate about programming and always eager to learn new things to expand my knowledge and expertise.

+LinkedIn: linkedin.com/in/megan-hugo-702a97274
 ## Adrain Hawkins
 I'm an Information and Knowledge Systems student pursuing my BSc degree from the University of Pretoria.
 During my course of study, I have gained proficiency in various programming languages, including C++, Java, JavaScript (including Node.js and Angular), PHP, and Python.
 Through my coursework and personal projects, I have developed web applications, and designed user interfaces to hone my skills.